 This web page provides information on the activities of the Office, views of the IMF staff, and the relations between Lebanon and the IMF.
-Additional information can be found on Lebanon and IMF country page, including official IMF reports and Executive Board documents in English that deal with Lebanon.
+Additional information can be found on Lebanon and IMF, including official IMF reports and Executive Board documents in English that deal with Lebanon.

 Based on the recently published official national accounts for 1997-2010, this paper presents an update about the main contributors to Lebanon’s real GDP growth, decomposes value-added by sector and demand components, discusses disposable income, and provides a regional comparison of GDP performance.
 It follows two notes published in July 2010 and March 2011.